 #10 – Ask When You Want Portraits

-Moreover, “stolen” pics are rarely of a great quality.
-If you ask people for the favour of letting you take their picture, most of the time they will accept trying a few poses and enable you to try various angles or situations, increasing the chance to get a really nice photo.
+Moreover, “stolen” pics are rarely of great quality.
+If you ask people for the favor of letting you take their picture, most of the time they will accept trying a few poses and enable you to try various angles or situations, increasing the chance to get a really nice photo.

 #11 – Plan Your Shots

-This can be a little difficult when you are travelling, but if you have the luck to spend enough time at the same place, planning your shots will often lead to much better results.
+This can be a little difficult when you are traveling, but if you have the luck to spend enough time at the same place, planning your shots will often lead to much better results.
 Without planning, you basically just rely on luck and what will catch your eye – with the possibility of missing many things.

-With all this information, you can then go back to the place, position yourself at the best spot, with the best foreground, at the best time for most beautiful light – and get an awesome picture!
+With all this information, you can then go back to the place, position yourself at the best spot, with the best foreground, at the best time for the most beautiful light – and get an awesome picture!

 #12 – Shoot in RAW